El Michels Affair

 While simultaneously running a label, playing / touring, and co-producing other artist’s music Michels helped found The Menahan Street Band, co-produced Aloe Blacc’s sophomore smash LP, Good Things, and received a writer credit on Adele’s Grammy-nominated album, 19.
 Shortly there after Michels found himself on tour with The Black Keys after being cold-called by Auerbach and asked to join them on the road.
 It turned out that Auerbach was a big fan of the sound and approach of the Lee Fields record “My World”, which Michels produced.
 When Auerbach was tapped to make Dr. John’s critically acclaimed album , “Locked Down” and Lana Del Rey’s LP, “Ultraviolence”, Michels was brought along to play and add his signature sound.
 That led to being included in and touring for Auerbach’s psych-rock project, The Arcs, which features Michels as a musician and co-producer.

-in 2016, Michels co-founded Big Crown Records with Danny Akalapse, the second record label Michels has helped build from the ground.
+In 2016, Michels co-founded Big Crown Records with Danny Akalapse, the second record label Michels has helped build from the ground.
 Since then, he has produced a majority of the albums from the labels roster including Lee Fields, Lady Wray, Brainstory, Paul & The Tall Trees, Liam Bailey, and Thee Lakesiders.
 Michels has also produced records for Beyonce & Jay-Z’s side project, The Carters, Hanni El Khatib, Chicano Batman, Marco Benevento, and Don Toliver.

-In 2020, Michels will release the second album of original material under the El Michels Affair moniker.
+In 2020, Michels released the second album of original material under the El Michels Affair moniker.
 The Album, entitled Adult Themes, which Michels calls “the soundtrack to an imaginary movie,” creates a lush, evocative, complex and eclectic collection of tunes that will keep your ears on edge as you nod your head.